Every Gary Oldman Movie Ranked Worst To Best

 "Rosencrantz and Guildenstern Are Dead," a film based on a play about another play that features a play within a play, might not catch the conscience of the king, but it will certainly make you laugh.

-The 1986 punk rock biopic "Sid & Nancy" tells the true story of the Sex Pistols bassist Sid Vicious (Gary Oldman) and how his drug-fueled relationship with groupie Nancy Spungen (Chloe Webb) broke the band apart and ultimately ended the couple's lives.
+The 1986 punk rock biopic "Sid and Nancy" tells the true story of bassist Sid Vicious (Gary Oldman) and how his drug-fueled relationship with groupie Nancy Spungen (Chloe Webb) broke his band apart and ultimately ended the couple's lives.

-While not a financial hit, the film received rave reviews for Oldman and Webb's complex performances that render these tragic larger than life figures as incredibly human.
+While not a financial hit, the film received rave reviews for Oldman and Webb's complex performances that render these tragic larger-than-life figures as incredibly human.
 It went on to develop a cult following, as well as appearing on many best-of lists.
 It was also Gary Oldman's first major role in a film and the one that skyrocketed him to stardom.
-Respected movie critic Roger Ebert even thought this breakout role was worthy of an Oscar, stating in an interview with Joan Rivers: "I tell you who definitely won't be nominated and should be, and that's a young British actor named Gary Oldman."
+Film critic Roger Ebert even thought this breakout role worthy of an Oscar, stating in an interview with Joan Rivers: "I tell you who definitely won't be nominated and should be, and that's a young British actor named Gary Oldman."

-If you're looking for the first Gary Oldman role that caught the world's attention, then be sure to watch "Sid & Nancy."
+If you're looking for the first Gary Oldman role that caught the world's attention, then be sure to watch "Sid and Nancy."

-In 2017's "Darkest Hour," Gary Oldman turns in an astounding performance as British Prime Minister Winston Churchill during the Second World War, who leads his country while refusing to back down against the threat of Nazi invasion.
+In 2017's "Darkest Hour," Gary Oldman turns in an astounding performance as British prime minister Winston Churchill during the Second World War, who leads his country while refusing to back down against the threat of enemy invasion.
 His commitment to his principles along with some rousing, passionate speeches inspires his country and turns the tides against Hitler.

 After President John F. Kennedy is assassinated, New Orleans district attorney Jim Garrison (Kevin Costner) begins to doubt the official story that the murder was committed by lone gunman Lee Harvey Oswald (Gary Oldman).
 As he investigates the national tragedy, he finds himself falling deeper and deeper into a whirlwind of conspiracy.

-Nominated for eight Academy Awards (and winner of two), "JFK" is a masterpiece of presidential conspiracies.
+Nominated for eight Academy Awards (and winner of two), "JFK" is a masterpiece of presidential conspiracy movies.

-2014's "Dawn of the Planet of the Apes" picks up ten years after 2011's "Rise of the Planet of the Apes," after the Simian Flu wiped out most of humanity while greatly evolving the world's ape population.
+2014's "Dawn of the Planet of the Apes" picks up 10 years after 2011's "Rise of the Planet of the Apes," after the simian flu wiped out most of humanity while greatly evolving the world's ape population.
 A small group of humans led by ex-police officer Dreyfus (Gary Oldman) search for a place to call home.
-A subset of the group, Malcolm (Jason Clarke), his wife Ellie (Keri Russell), and his son Alexander (Kodi Smit-McPhee) attempt to negotiate with the apes' leader Caesar (Andy Serkis) for help.
+A subset of the group, Malcolm (Jason Clarke), his wife Ellie (Keri Russell), and his son Alexander (Kodi Smit-McPhee), attempt to negotiate with the apes' leader Caesar (Andy Serkis) for help.
 Unfortunately, the scheming Koba (Toby Kebbell) threatens to shatter the barely maintained peace.

 When 12-year-old Mathilda Lando (Natalie Portman) discovers that her entire family has been killed while she was out grocery shopping, she hides out in her neighbor's apartment.
 She soon discovers that her neighbor, Léon (Jean Reno), is a professional hitman.
 She becomes his apprentice, forcing him to teach her his ways, so that she can get revenge on corrupt DEA agent Norman Stansfield (Gary Oldman) — the man responsible for her family's murder.